Translated by Allie

 Written by Jumpei Kawashima

-Close to Kyoto and Osaka - What is Nara Like?
+A Day Trip from Kyoto and Osaka - What is Nara Like?

-The main charms of Nara are its historical buildings, the best known of which is Todaiji temple.
+The main charms of Nara are its historical buildings, the best known of which is Todaiji Temple.
 Nara has an older history than Kyoto which makes it a favorite destination for travelers to visit throughout the year.

 Introducing the Areas in Nara

 Although famous temples and shrines such as Todaiji Temple and Kasuga Grand Shrine are located in Nara city, you can also find other sightseeing spots outside of Nara city.
 We will be introducing each area of Nara and ways of traveling to them one by one.

 Nara City is located in the center of Nara Prefecture and is an area where there are many shrines and temples.
 In fact, eight shrines and temples found within the city are registered as World Heritage Sites and are known as the “Historic Monuments of Ancient Nara”.
 The city as a whole shows the true depth of its fascinating history.